Family That Survived Hurricane Maria Evacuates Ahead Of Florence

 Residents of Craven County, N.C., were under mandatory evacuation orders as of 2 p.m. on Tuesday.
 But before before those orders were even issued, a Puerto Rican family that survived last year's Hurricane Maria had already decided to leave their home in New Bern.

-Juan Rojas, 30, and his family moved to New Bern, N.C. from Corozal, Puerto Rico almost a year ago.
+Juan Rojas, 30, and his family moved to New Bern from Corozal, Puerto Rico almost a year ago.
 He says their livelihoods came to a halt after Hurricane Maria devastated the island.
-Rojas says as Hurricane Florence rapidly strengthened into a Category 4 storm on Monday, he and his family decided to leave for Marietta, G.A.
-(As of Wednesday afternoon, Florence had weakened into a Category 3 storm).
+Rojas says as Hurricane Florence rapidly strengthened into a Category 4 storm on Monday, he and his family decided to leave for Marietta, Ga.
+(As of Wednesday afternoon, Florence had weakened into a Category 3 storm.)

 "They said that Hurricane Maria was a Category 5 hurricane, but it was more," Rojas said.
 "She had tremors and she had tornados in her, too.
 They had houses flying over and everything, too.
 And it was bad.
 If that was in Puerto Rico, where the houses were concrete and everything was shaking, I don't want to know what's going to happen here."